 Base salary is the fixed pay element of our compensation program.
-Every year, the Committee determines the base salary of the CEO and Chairman, and reviews and approves the CEO's recommendation for the base salaries of the other named executive officers.
+Every year, the Committee determines the base salary of the CEO and Chairman, and the Committee determines the base salaries of the other named executive officers, taking into account the recommendation of the CEO.
 The Committee typically reviews and approves base salaries each February.